 2. Ringed Seal

 Ringed Seals (Pusa Hispida), polar bears’ favourite prey, are highly dependent on Arctic sea ice and almost never come onto land.
 Warming spring temperatures and early sea ice breakup are causing nursing pups to be prematurely separated from their mothers.
-Additionally, warmer ocean temperatures are likely to boost seal parasite populations and forced migration of seals to more stable ice habitats will facilitate the spread of disease.
+Additionally, warmer ocean temperatures are likely to boost seal parasite populations and the forced migration of seals to more stable ice habitats will facilitate the spread of disease.

 Picture credit: NOAA Fisheries (Wiki Commons)